-Emsworth’s seafront is a tidal stretch of water that makes up part of Chichester Harbour.
+Emsworth seafront in West Sussex is a tidal stretch of water that makes up part of Chichester Harbour.
 Directly opposite lies Hayling Island, Thorney Island (a military base) to the left and Portsmouth in the distance to the right.
 Journeying to any of these locations is perfectly fine as long as paddlers are aware of tides, weather and their effects.

 One of the most popular put in spots is at the end of Beach Road to the west of the town.
 You have to drive through a residential area to access the launch – care should taken – and once there, parking is limited.
 However, the paddling options from here are extensive.

 You could choose to circumnavigate Hayling Island, paddle south towards West Wittering or hang a left and head along the tidal estuary towards Itchenor, Dell Quay or Chichester Marina.
 If this isn’t to your taste then bank right and paddle off towards Portsmouth – it’s also possible to navigate the narrow tidal trench (that splits Portsmouth from the motorway) all the way to Port Solent and Portchester.

 Staying local to Emsworth; there are a number of mud flats just offshore that you can paddle across to, but keep in mind that some of these dots of land are roosting havens for rare birds such as Little Terns.

 You can idle away the hours in this location but take notice of water flows and timings as the area does dry out significantly on spring tides which could leave you with an unpleasant and muddy walk back to shore.